Table of contents

 During the deployment process, for some occasion user may need to deploy certain solution elements to different customer environments.
 The Selective Deployment feature gives you a great possibility to manage which solution elements will be published during deployment (or update deployment) to the target site, instead of deploying everything included in the package.
 This option will let user be more flexible and keep up with customer demand.

 Note: The Selective Deployment feature is available only for the ‘Direct to SharePoint site' publish method in Solution Studio.

 The Selective deployment process has some specifics which are described in this article.
 The Selective deployment is available on the Verification step during deployment process.
 On the "Publish" tab start the deployment process and choose ‘Direct to SharePoint site' publish method.
 Start the Verification process.

-After the successful Verification step, there are two options for deployment: 'Full Deployment' and 'Selective Deployment'.
-The 'Full Deployment' option is selected by default and it deploys all solution elements in the package to the target site.
+After the successful Verification step, there are two options for deployment: 'Standard Deployment' and 'Selective Deployment'.
+The 'Standard Deployment' option is selected by default and it deploys all solution elements in the package to the target site.